Quanthor-ic/CTF/FCSC_2022/more_hello/README.md

 - a qemu-system-morello binary, to emulate our binary on a FreeBSD system running on morello;
 - all the required file for the emulator: a FreeBSD kernel, a filesystem, ...;
 - a gdb client for morello to attach to the gdbserver on the qemu system.

-This project is really well made as it only requires you to run one or two commands to obtain all the requiried tools (it is even better if you read the readme before starting to complie with random arguments until you realise it was not the correct target hours later...).